faister/iot-workshop/README.md

-# MVP Summit 2016 IoT Workshop
+# IoT Workshop 2017 - Australia

-Welcome to the MVP Summit 2016 IoT Workshop!
+Welcome to our workshop!

 We are so glad to have you with us today.
-We put together this workshop to share some new and exciting features coming to Azure IoT.
+We put together this workshop to give you some hands-on experience with the Microsoft Azure IoT suite.
 Our goal is to get you up-to-speed on the latest developments so you can take the knowledge back to your office and start implementing IoT solutions with them.

+## Agenda
+Day 1:
+- Azure IoT Suite: Level 300 intro
+- Environment setup: azure subscription, SSH access to your Raspberry PI
+- Lab 1: Azure IoT Device Management

+Day 2:
+- Lab 1: Azure IoT Device Management
+- Lab 2: Azure IoT Gateway SDK
+- Wrap-up

 We are presenting two labs today, one for **Azure IoT Device Management** and one for the **Azure IoT Gateway SDK**.
-The Azure IoT Device Management lab will introduce you to the new Device Twins and Direct Methods.
-The Azure IoT Gateway SDK lab will introduce you to our brand new SDK for building IoT Gateway devices that enables non-internet connected device to send data to Azure IoT.
+The Azure IoT Device Management lab will introduce you to the concepts of Device Twins and Direct Methods.
+The Azure IoT Gateway SDK lab will introduce you to the open souece SDK for building IoT Gateway devices enabling, for instance, non-internet connected device to send data to Azure IoT.

-> Proctors from DX and Azure IoT are available to help you work through these workshops, answer questions or talk tech.
+> Proctors are available to help you work through these workshops, answer questions or talk tech.

 ## Getting Started
-Each workshop participant has been provided with a Raspberry Pi 3, a pre-configured MicroSD card, a Texas Instruments(TI) Bluetooth Low Energy (BLE) Sensor Tag, and an Azure Subscription.
+Each group has been provided with a Raspberry Pi 3 running RASPBIAN JESSIE, a Texas Instruments(TI) Bluetooth Low Energy (BLE) Sensor Tag, and an Azure Subscription.

 - All required code packages noted below have been pre-loaded and/or built for